rpivo/react-automation-profiler/README.md

 `yarn add react-automation-profiler --dev`

-## Wrapping Components to Be Profiled With AutomationProfiler
+## Wrapping Components With AutomationProfiler

 To profile specific component trees, import the `AutomationProfiler` component from `react-automation-profiler`. `AutomationProfiler` can wrap any component that you want to profile, similarly to how React's Profiler API works.
 It needs only one prop: `id: string`.
 Try to make the `id` short.
 This will help with readability on charts that display many renders.